 Building a Healthier Region Through Research and Collaboration

-The Health Planning Council conducts numerous planning and community connecting projects across Florida.
+The Health Planning Council, a nonprofit 501(c)(3) organization, conducts numerous planning and community connecting projects across Florida.
 Since every community is unique, our approach to better understanding a community’s need is aligned with the Social Ecological Model.
 The Social Ecological Model is a comprehensive approach to planning that not only addresses a community or an individual’s risk factors, but also the norms, beliefs, social and economic systems that create the conditions for positive health outcomes.

 Our Philosophy: Quality of a Healthy Life

 According to the World Health Organization, health is a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.
 Indeed a “medical care” focus can distract leaders from the issues that can actually make a measurable impact in health performance.
 A healthy community, as described by the U.S. Department of Health and Human Services’ Healthy People 2010 report, is one that continuously creates and improves both its physical and social environments.
 Such communities help people to support one another in aspects of daily life and to develop to their fullest potential.
 Happy and Healthy PlacesTM are those designed and built to improve the quality of a healthy life for all people who live, work, worship, learn, and play within their borders.
 They also provide easy access and connectivity to other communities—places where every person is free to make choices amid a variety of healthy, available, accessible, and affordable options.

 As a nation, we are learning that growing a healthy community is a lifelong process-one that requires our constant nurturing and vigilance.
 Healthy communities result from healthy choices and environments that support shared responsibility.
 And everyone has a role to play in building a healthier, more vibrant community.